 Following the Ad-Hoc Committee meeting members of the public were invited to participate in an Open House and review the two Refined Draft Concept Alternatives in more detail.
 Members of the Project Team were available to meet and talk with members of the public and ask questions about the Alternatives.

-Community Workshop #3 meeting on November 7, 2016 began with a presentation by the Project Team that included an overview of the community outreach process conducted to-date and a detailed presentation of the three draft Concept Alternatives.
+Community Workshop #3 meeting on Nov.
+7, 2016, began with a presentation by the Project Team that included an overview of the community outreach process conducted to date and a detailed presentation of the three draft Concept Alternatives.
 The workshop then transitioned to an open house which provided attendees with the opportunity to see the draft concept alternatives up close, ask questions of the Project Team, and provide feedback on draft uses, design, and potential refinements.

 Throughout the De Anza Revitalization Plan outreach process, the community and the Ad-Hoc Committee have provided significant feedback on amenities and programs they would like to see and focus on for the future of the De Anza project area, including participation online in the Program Prioritization Activity that mirrored the activity that took place at Workshop No. 2.

-The fourth Ad Hoc Committee meeting on April 14, 2016 focused on discussion of the existing conditions and issues and constraints for natural resources and other environmental conditions, hearing about community/stakeholder-generated concepts, looking at iconic park case studies, and brainstorming and prioritizing potential uses.
-See Exiting Conditions Workbook here.
+The fourth Ad Hoc Committee meeting on April 14, 2016, focused on discussion of the existing conditions and issues and constraints for natural resources and other environmental conditions, hearing about community/stakeholder-generated concepts, looking at iconic park case studies, and brainstorming and prioritizing potential uses.
+View Exiting Conditions Workbook.

-The first Ad-Hoc Committee meeting on December 9, 2015 focused on introducing committee members and the community to the project.
-Content included a project overview (background, boundary, and key components), an overview of the public involvement plan and a preliminary brainstorming of the project vision and guiding principles.
+The first Ad-Hoc Committee meeting on Dec.
+9, 2015, focused on introducing committee members and the community to the project.
+Content included a project overview (background, boundary, and key components), an overview of the public involvement plan, and a preliminary brainstorming of the project vision and guiding principles.